-Your local election office will compare your signature on your voted ballot to the one on your driver’s license.
+Your Local Election Office will compare your signature on your voted ballot to state records.
 If the signatures don't match, your ballot might be rejected.
 Please sign carefully.

 Kentucky vote by mail deadlines